 - Forwards received data to Kafka topic

-- Runs in Kubernetes with TLS termination
+geodns-avro - Runs in Kubernetes (requires TLS passthrough, not termination)

 - Provides health checks and Prometheus metrics via Echo framework

-- Uses mutual TLS for client authentication
+- Uses mutual TLS (mTLS) for client authentication

 The system has been tested by the NTP Pool project handling over 1 million log entries per second.